RAHULELDHO/rahul_portfolio/README.md

 ## 8. [Looker Studio Dashboard for V+ bike sharing company](https://github.com/RAHULELDHO/rahul_portfolio/blob/main/V%2B_Marketing_dashboard.pdf)

 V+ is a bike sharing company that has launched early 2022.
 Their marketing team needs to gain customer insight and optimize their marketing budget.
-My team created a looker studi dashboard and redefine their strategy for the coming months.
+My team created a looker studio dashboard and redefine their strategy for the coming months.